ChrstphrHll/npc_gen/students/Lea Nuvian.md

 ---
 ### Description
 - 1st year Triton Rouge in Alderden
-- straight dark red hair that's hanging down to their legs, Blue eyes, and Pale Blue skin
+- shoulder length wavy auburn hair that's wild, Blue eyes, and Pale Blue skin
 - Is Ascetic and Disputatious, and has Cruelty as their ideal

 ### Organizations